• Skip to content

 • A path can take you to Ardvreck Castle but be careful because those are ruins

-• Some of the main stops of the North West Highlands Geopark are located in this area with the deep freeze mountains, Knochan Crag, rocks and beaches.
+• Some of the main stops of the North West Highlands Geopark are located in this area with the Deep Freeze Mountains, Knochan Crag, rocks and beaches.
 It is dedicated to protecting and showing off the geological turbulent past of the area

 Deep Freeze Mountains Scotland